dowjones/dj-dna-streams-javascript/README.md

 }
 ```

-or
+#### Option 3.
+Passing values as function arguments.

-Option 3: Passing values as function arguments.
 Specifically you can pass either the service account credentials and/or subscription ID.
 When you start a listener you can pass the service account crendentials to the Listener constructor as an object with the field "user_key", like so:

 ~~~~
-  var Listener = require('dj-dna-streaming-javascript').Listener;
+  const Listener = require('dj-dna-streaming-javascript').Listener;

-  var onMessageCallback = function(msg) {
+  const onMessageCallback = async function(msg) {
      console.log('One incoming message:' + JSON.stringify(msg.data));
   };